Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

 # Discord Linux Go-Live Audio Workaround Bot

+## Good news!
+Discord intends to eventually provide native audio sharing via PipeWire as confirmed by one of their staff on [reddit](https://www.reddit.com/r/discordapp/comments/yerhzq/comment/iu14uja/).

+These workarounds at this point only exist for while we wait.

-### Other projects made by others, that try to deal with this problem:
+### Projects made by others, that try to deal with this problem:
    - someone managed to get Go-Live audio to work by streaming via a browser and applying custom scripts.
      You can check it out [here](https://reddit.com/pmhfmq/).
    - [A custom client that supports streaming with audio](https://github.com/maltejur/discord-screenaudio)